domRiddle/ASF/FAQ.md

 **Q:** `System.Threading.Tasks.TaskCanceledException: A task was canceled.`

 **A:** This warning means that Steam did not answer to ASF request in given time.
-Usually it's caused by Steam networking hiccups and it should solve itself sooner or later automatically.
-Reporting this issue makes no sense, as ASF can't force Steam to respond to its requests.
+Usually it's caused by Steam networking hiccups and does not affect ASF in any way (such as when awaiting confirmation to status update in `OnAccountInfo()`).
+In other cases it's the same as request failing despite of 5 tries.
+Reporting this issue makes no sense, as we can't force Steam to respond to our requests.

 ***